Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: Related Work

 \subsection{Learning-based methods}

+We have seen increasing interest and great improvements in using learning-based methods for slip detection/estimation tasks as shown in survey \cite{lopez2021machine,gonzalez2019characterization}.
 The work of~\cite{omura2017wheel} uses the Support Vector Machine (SVM) for slip detection.
-An in-wheeled sensor is used to measure the normal force and contact angle.
-The work of~\cite{gonzalez2018deepterramechanics, gonzalez2018slippage} explored various learning algorithms to estimate slip for wheeled robots—these methods model the slip estimation task as a classification problem.
+An in-wheeled sensor is used to measure the normal force and contact angle. \cite{gonzalez2018deepterramechanics, gonzalez2018slippage} explored various learning algorithms to estimate slip for wheeled robots.
+These methods model the slip estimation task as a classification problem.
 The main drawback of the supervised learning-based method is that ground truth is hard to obtain.
 In~\cite{omura2017wheel}, the ground truth is hand labeled, which is laborious and prone to error.
 Although \cite{gonzalez2018deepterramechanics} does not rely on hand labeling data, the experiment is conducted in a laboratory environment using a single wheel.
 The ground truth is obtained by measuring the wheel's angular velocity and the carriage pulley's angular velocity.
-The work of~\cite{gonzalez2018slippage} uses other sensors such as GPS for ground truthing, which suffers from outages (i.e., indoors or shaded areas).
-The work of~\cite{bouguelia2017unsupervised} models slip detection as an unsupervised learning problem.
+The work of~\cite{gonzalez2018slippage} uses other sensors, such as GPS for ground truthing, which suffers from outages (i.e., indoors or shaded areas).
+The works of~\cite{bouguelia2017unsupervised,kruger2019estimating} detect slip using unsupervised learning.
 However, the slip detection is modeled as classification, leading to inaccessible slip velocities.

-The reinforcement learning-based system identification has also drawn attention recently. \cite{yu2017preparing} trained a network in the simulator to estimate the unknown parameters of mechanical models for control.
-The Rapid Motor Adaptation \cite{kumar2021rma, kumar2022adapting} has been applied to legged robot control by encoding the environmental factors to latent spaces.
-The environment factor encoder enables online system identification for varying environments.
-However, the learned high dimensional latent space lacks interpretability.
-In this work, we develop a low dimensional slip model that can be estimated recursively without the need for offline training.
+The reinforcement learning-based system identification has also drawn attention recently. \cite{yu2017preparing} trained a network in the simulator to estimate the unknown parameters of mechanical models for control. \cite{kumar2021rma, kumar2022adapting} encode the environmental factors to latent spaces, enabling online system identification for varying environments.
+However, the learned high-dimensional latent space lacks interpretability.
+In this work, we develop a low-dimensional slip model that can be estimated recursively without the need for offline training.